gwezerek/technical-standards/README.md

 - Text styling (color, font-size, line-height) should be applied to the text elements (`<a>`, `<p>`, `<span>`, etc.), not parent elements
 - Hard-coded magic numbers are avoided and, if necessary, defined in the _variables.scss file.
 An example would be something like `$leftRailMinWidth: 30rem`
 - Spacing units are defined as rem or em units so they scale appropriately with text size.
 Pixels can be used for detail work and should not exceed 5px (for example: 3px borders).
-- Floats should be avoided in favor of flexbox and absolute positioning
+- Apply spacing to bottom of elements for consistency
 - Favor `transition` over `animation`
 - Favor seconds over ms for `transition` units